Magnificat (Penderecki): Recording

+The world premiere recording was by Peter Lagger, the Polish Radio Chorus of Krakow, the Soloists & Boys' Chorus from the Krakow Philharmonic Chorus, and the Polish Radio National Symphony Orchestra, conducted by the composer, released in 1975 on the EMI/Angel label catalog S-37141.

-The composition was recorded by Warsaw Philharmonic Orchestra, conducted by Antoni Wit, with Wojtek Gierlach as the soloist.
+It was later recorded by Warsaw Philharmonic Orchestra, conducted by Antoni Wit, with Wojtek Gierlach as the soloist.
 In her review in The Guardian, Kate Molleson noted that the composer wrote his early sacred music in defiance of the Communist regime in Poland and observed that Penderecki was in a period of transition from avant-garde composition to reminiscences of late-romantic music and his Magnificat mixes tone clusters and diatonic chords.
 On the recording, Magnificat is juxtaposed with Penderecki's Kadisz ["Kaddish"], composed in 2009.